Alzheimer's Documentary Series

 >>You could make up your own story from the pictures, I bet.

-You can think, "Well, oh, that's what he's thinking about.
+You can think, "Well that, oh, that's what he's thinking about.

 Oh, that's what she's saying," you know, that kind of stuff.